 If a witness is deemed an expert in a particular field, they may provide opinion evidence within the scope of their expertise.
 However, the opposing counsel may object to such an Act of questioning on various grounds, such as relevance or hearsay.

-Evidence Rule: Cross-Examination
+Ontario Evidence Act Rule: Cross-Examination

 Cross-examination is when a lawyer questions the adverse party, the opposing party’s witness, to challenge their testimony and credibility.
 This stage is crucial in exposing any inconsistencies, biases, or weaknesses in the witness’s account on a particular occasion and looking at contradictory oral statements in present testimony or previous oral statements in the same proceeding or the past ones.